-5 Conclusion
+8 Conclusion

 We have provided a user-friendly R package for dealing with Pb isotope data.
-The functions allow maximum flexibility in that they can be used in a very simple way accepting the default values for the Stacey and Kramers (1975) 2nd stage model, or the user can change individual parameters or apply a userdefined model.
+The functions allow maximum flexibility in that they can be used in a very simple way accepting the default values for the Stacey and Kramers (1975) 2nd stage model, or the user can change individual parameters or apply a user-defined model.
 This toolset adds to the growing number of open-source software packages that help with processing and interpreting geological data.
 This package may continue to have features added beyond the publication of this manuscript, and all updates will be managed and maintained through: https://github.com/ShereeArmistead/PbIso.

-6 Acknowledgments
+9 Acknowledgments

-- Metal Earth publication number ####TBA - Ryan Ickert and Michael Anenburg are thanked for feedback that improved the Shiny Application
+- Pieter Vermeesch and two anonymous reviewers are thanked for their constructive feedback that improved the PbIso package and manuscript. - Metal Earth publication number #####TBA - Ryan Ickert and Michael Anenburg are thanked for feedback that improved the Shiny Application

-7 Code availability section
+10 Code availability section